joelnewcomer/visitoconee/wp-content/plugins/wpdiscuz/readme.txt

 == Changelog ==

-= Comments - wpDiscuz v5.2.0 / v5.2.1 =
+= Comments - wpDiscuz v5.2.2 =

-* Fixed Bug: Comment replies not displaying

-* Boosted: Revolutionary changes in core made for rocket speed.
-* Boosted: Database queries with custom AJAX processor (disabled by default)
-* Fixed Bug: Guests commenting issue
-* Fixed Bug: Avatar displaying issue
+* Added: Asterisk in required fields placeholder
+* Added: Hide "Notify of new replies to this comment" button when email field is not required and not filled
+* Optimized: Avoiding CPU and Memory overloading on very busy websites
+* Fixed Bug: Child count of sticky comments when only parent comments are enabled to load
-* Fixed Bug: Comment editing issue for high level of users
+* Fixed Bug: Comment position issue if there is a sticky
-* Fixed Bug: Issue with Rating custom comment field
+* Fixed Bug: Reloading page after deleting comments

 IMPORTANT!